 Should a parent/carer have any questions or concerns relating to behaviour within the school they should first discuss this with the class teacher.
 Following this if you are you not satisfied with the outcome then please make an appointment with a member of the senior leadership team detailing the nature of your concern and who you have spoken to about it.
 Appointments can be made by contacting the school office.

-Any sanctions following an incident should be consistent with this policy.
+Any disciplinary procedures taken as punishment following an incident should be consistent with this policy.